David Bowie: You’re Not Alone at Aviva Studios

 It’s been designed by Mark Grimmer and Tom Wexler of 59 (a Journey studio), with the former’s previous credits including the V&A’s David Bowie Is exhibition and Lightroom’s David Hockney: Bigger & Closer.
 Where the V&A show gloried in the iconography, You’re Not Alone goes in the opposite direction, stripping back the characters – Ziggy Stardust, Aladdin Sane, the Thin White Duke – to find the person behind them.

-The show is structured not chronologically but thematically, moving through the subjects Bowie kept returning to: theatricality, spirituality, songwriting.
-And it features only one narrator: Bowie himself, speaking through hundreds of archival interviews spanning six decades.
+The show is structured thematically, moving through the subjects Bowie kept returning to: theatricality, spirituality, songwriting (naturally).
+It features only one narrator: Bowie himself, speaking through hundreds of archival interviews spanning six decades.
 No talking heads, no collaborators, no biographers.
 This is a form that usually relies on other people to build the story – but few artists have left behind such a rich and eloquent record of their own inner life.

 The format sits in interesting tension with its own argument.
-The spectacle is considerable – 11-metre projected walls, spatial audio, a digitally reconstructed Diamond Dogs set emerging from the dark.
-But the show’s argument is that, beneath it all, Bowie was nothing more than a person trying to understand what it meant to be alive.
+The spectacle is considerable: 11-metre projected walls, spatial audio, a digitally reconstructed Diamond Dogs set.
+But the show’s argument is that, beneath it all, Bowie was a fallible – if brilliant – person trying to understand what it meant to be alive.
 An unearthed 1975 television interview with chat show host Russell Harty, for example, catches him visibly off-guard – evasive, slightly out of it, the performer’s mask slipping.
 It turns out to be more illuminating than the polished later reflections that make up most of the narration.

 The immersive format has produced its share of cynical cash-ins, which makes the strength of the London reviews all the more notable.
 Monocle’s critic, a self-declared sceptic of immersive experiences, wrote that it left her feeling as though she had actually attended a Bowie gig.
 The Guardian’s Alexis Petridis – not a critic who hands out praise lightly – said “it’s hard not to be swept away”.